-- · Pulmonary infiltrates
+- Pulmonary infiltrates

-- · Hilar adenopathy
+- Hilar adenopathy

 - Pleural effusions

 Routine laboratory findings commonly do not show specific abnormalities.
 Peripheral blood leukocyte counts are usually normal or only slightly elevated.
 Eosinophilia is sometimes present and occasionally to strikingly high levels.
 Erythrocyte sedimentation rate and C-reactive protein are often elevated.
-However, recent studies indicate that serum procalcitonin levels are usually normal, which may be a useful way to distinguish coccidioidal from bacterial pneumonia.
+However, recent studies indicate that serum procalcitonin levels may be normal.6 If corroborated, this test might be a useful way to distinguish coccidioidal from bacterial pneumonia.

-Attempts to use clinical presentation and routine laboratory results as an indicator of coccidioidal infection have been uniformly unsuccessful.
-In one study, several patient findings were significantly associated with coccidioidal infection, as compared to patients with other causes of acute respiratory problems.5 However, the predictive value of these abnormalities was very limited and not of practical help in identifying most infections.
+Attempts to use clinical presentation and routine laboratory results as an indicator of coccidioidal infection thus far have been unsuccessful.
+In one study, several patient findings were significantly associated with coccidioidal infection, as compared to patients with other causes of acute respiratory problems.7 However, the predictive value of these abnormalities was very limited and not of practical help in identifying most infections.